Three Easy Ways to Rotate an Image in Lightroom

-- Because Lightroom imported your image with the wrong orientation.
-This usually needs the image rotating by 90 degrees.
+- Because Lightroom imported your photo in the wrong orientation.
+This usually means the image appears rotated clockwise or anticlockwise by 90 degrees.

 Rotating an Image Through 90 Degrees in Lightroom